HomeOfTheWizard/spring-bridge-maven/README.md

 You want to use a class that implements Helloer interface, coming from a spring library.

 #### 1. Add the extension
-You should add this extension in the `extensions.xml` file located in your maven config folder `.mvn`.
+You should add this extension in the `extensions.xml` file located in your maven config folder `.mvn` of your application (the one that uses the custom plugin).
 Like below.
 ```xml
 <extensions xmlns="http://maven.apache.org/EXTENSIONS/1.0.0"...>
 	<extension>